What is West Virginia’s franchise tax?

 Back when it existed, the franchise tax worked like a net worth tax.
 You calculated it on your company's capital base, applied a 0.7% rate, and paid at least $50, even during short tax years.
 Corporations, corporate-taxed LLCs, and many partnerships filed the combined CNF-120 return that handled both franchise and income tax calculations.

 Today, every business operating in West Virginia pays a registration fee that varies by entity type (usually $100 or more) to get a Business Registration Certificate.
-Your ongoing obligations include the 6.5% corporate income tax, an annual Secretary of State report, plus sales, employment, and industry taxes that might apply to your business.
+Your ongoing obligations include the 6.5% corporate income tax, an annual report, plus sales, employment, and industry taxes that might apply to your business.

 Additional state taxes